ChrisDeFreitas/Electron-FolderView/readme.md

 ## ToDo
 - I'll be adding a open/move items dialog for bulk operations
 - display image name/dimensions/kb during slideshow as caption
-- create dialog SFTP save/restore host settings
+- save/restore SFTP settings
 - sftpDownloadMax option only limits downloads of top level files and folders.
 So if a folder contains many files they won't be affected by sftpDownloadMax.

 ## Changes
 Oct 6/17
 - SFTP testing done; no errors since last git update.
+- added folder selected in Move operations to recent folder list
-- updates to pathBar UI
+- updates to pathBar
+	1. UI updates
+	2. all slashes converted from "\\" to "/"
+	3. bug fixes, including an error with special chars such as "&" in item names
+- top menu items in alpha order
 - included changes from https://github.com/tyzbit/Electron-FolderView
   1. added .webm video file type
   2. included keyboardshortcuts.txt (requires updating)